home-assistant/home-assistant.io/source/_components/device_tracker.snmp.markdown

 ---

 A lot WiFi access points and WiFi routers support the Simple Network Management Protocol (SNMP).
 This is a standardized method for monitoring/manageing network connected devices.
 SNMP uses a tree-like hierarchy where each node is an object.
-Many of these objects contain (live) lists of insances and metrics, like network interfaces, disks, and wifi registrations.
+Many of these objects contain (live) lists of instances and metrics, like network interfaces, disks, and WiFi registrations.

 <p class='note warning'>
 This device tracker needs SNMP to be enabled on the router.
 It could be that you need to install the SNMP support manually.
 </p>

-OID examples:
+The following OID examples pull the current MAC Address table from a router.
+This reflects all recent devices seen on the network.
+However, since devices are not removed until they time out, this is less effective for [device tracker component page](/components/device_tracker/) than desirable.
+It is recommended to use [Ping](/components/device_tracker.ping/) or [NMAP](/components/device_tracker.nmap_tracker/) instead.

 | Brand | Device/Firmware | OID |
 |---|---|---|---|